nathan-cool/E-commerce/README.md

 - **Balsamiq**: Used for creating mockups and prototypes.
 - **Draw.io**: Used for creating visual representations of the application's architecture and user flows.

+### Browser Compatibility Testing

+I tested the app on various browsers to ensure all features work smoothly.
+Below are the results:

 <details>
 <summary>Browser Compatibility Table</summary>